The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 - 5 min read

-This guide breaks down the most popular tattoo styles in Brooklyn and the Tattoo Artists at InkCrafters who bring them to life.
+This guide breaks down the most popular tattoo styles in Brooklyn and the talented Tattoo Artists at InkCrafters who bring them to life.

-Why are Fine Line tattoos everywhere in Brooklyn right now?
+Why Are Fine Line Tattoos Everywhere in Brooklyn Right Now?

-How did Fine Line tattooing start?
+How Did Fine Line Tattooing Start?

 Brooklyn took that foundation and shaped it into something modern: minimal, elegant, and highly intentional.

-Which InkCrafters Tattoo Artists excel at Fine Line?
+Which InkCrafters Tattoo Artists Excel at Fine Line?

 CJ Adams

-Instagram: https://www.instagram.com/artof__cjCJ’s Fine Line work is clean, balanced, and deeply intentional.
-He brings a calm precision to every tattoo — whether it is a small symbol, a botanical design, or a meaningful script.
-His approach is perfect for clients who want softness, clarity, and emotional meaning.
+Instagram: CJ’s Fine Line Work is clean, balanced, and deeply intentional.
+He brings a calm precision to every tattoo, whether it’s a small symbol, a botanical design, or meaningful script.
+His approach is perfect for clients seeking softness, clarity, and emotional meaning.

 Jessie Armour

-Instagram: https://www.instagram.com/armourtattoosJessie’s Fine Line tattoos have a graceful, refined touch.
-She blends structure with elegance, giving her Fine Line work a contemporary feel that is perfect for clients who want a tattoo with softness, detail, and personality.
+Instagram: Jessie’s Fine Line Tattoos have a graceful, refined touch.
+She blends structure with elegance, giving her Fine Line work a contemporary feel that is ideal for clients wanting tattoos with softness, detail, and personality.

 Fine Line tattoos remain one of Brooklyn’s signature styles because they feel personal, wearable, and timeless.

-What makes Traditional tattoos timeless in Brooklyn?
+What Makes Traditional Tattoos Timeless in Brooklyn?

-Traditional tattoos trace back to early Western Tattoo Artists like Sailor Jerry Collins, Bert Grimm, and Amund Dietzel.
-These Tattoo Artists built the foundation of American tattoo culture using strong outlines and bold colors meant to endure.
+Traditional tattoos trace back to early Western Tattoo Artists like **Sailor Jerry Collins**, **Bert Grimm**, and Amund Dietzel.
+These Tattoo Artists laid the foundation of American tattoo culture using strong outlines and bold colors meant to endure.

 Hold cultural weight